 VISITING RESIDENT PROGRAM

-The Visiting Resident Program (VRP) provides support for qualified residents from backgrounds underrepresented in medicine (URiM) - as defined by the AAMC; - this includes African Americans, Mexican Americans, mainland Puerto Ricans, and Native Americans (that is American Indians, Native Hawaiians, Alaskan Natives) - to participate in a rotation at Boston Children’s Hospital (BCH) Graduate Medical Education (GME) training program.
+The Visiting Resident Program (VRP) provides support for fourth-year and qualified third-year medical students from groups underrepresented in medicine as defined by the AAMC, including, but not limited, to African-American, Hispanic/Latino and American Indian/Alaska Native, to participate in a rotation at Boston Children’s Hospital (BCH) Graduate Medical Education (GME) training program.

 The program is designed to offer visiting residents:

 - an opportunity to gain up to one month exceptional experience and subspecialty training at BCH

 - exposure to fellowship opportunities at the Harvard affiliated Teaching Hospitals